 What to Expect in 23rd Week of Pregnancy

-Well, you’re on your 6th month so your baby already looks like a baby!
-It is close to 30 cm long and weighs around at 500 g., pretty exciting right?
-It is not yet ready to be born because they have some bulking more to do but you and the baby have still 3 months left.
+Well, you’re in your 6th month, so your baby already looks like a baby!
+It is close to 30 cm long and weighs around 500 g., pretty exciting, right?
+It is not yet ready to be born because they have more bulking to do, but you and the baby still have 3 months left.

 The eyes are already formed even though it doesn’t have colors yet.
-Their lungs are also developing so they can breathe in your womb and it’s preparing its lungs, especially at its first breaths upon being born.
-The baby’s skin is also translucent, their organs and bones can be seen through their skin!
-Babies at 6th month are already moving so you would be able to feel some kicks and movements.
-The babies also become more familiar so you can start to introduce them to soothing music like classic music.
+Their lungs are also developing so they can breathe in your womb, and it’s preparing its lungs, especially at its first breaths upon being born.
+The baby’s skin is also translucent; their organs and bones can be seen through their skin!
+Babies in the 6th month are already moving, so you can feel some kicks and movements.
+The babies also become more familiar, so you can introduce them to soothing music like classical music.

-But, if there are developments happening to your baby at 23rd week, what about you?
+But, if developments are happening to your baby in the 23rd week, what about you?

-Basically, the baby is bigger so your baby bump is bigger too.
-It might cause strain in your back so you should keep an eye to your posture, sitting position and have your chair adjusted to your comfort.
-Also, your weight will increase and in your 6th month, you should be eating healthier and fiber rich foods.
+Basically, the baby is bigger, so your baby bump is bigger too.
+It might cause strain in your back, so you should keep an eye on your posture, sitting position and have your chair adjusted to your comfort.
+Also, your weight will increase, and in your 6th month, you should be eating healthier and fiber-rich foods.
 Eat healthy foods and make sure it’s best for you and your baby.

 You should exercise regularly too.
-What I mean by exercise?
-Not the hard core exercises but a little stretching and walk around the house so your labor would be less painful.
+What do I mean by exercise?
+Not the hardcore exercises but a little stretching and walk around the house so your labor would be less painful.

 I hope that the information I shared with you is relevant.
-I hope that there isn’t much complication in your pregnancy especially that you are probably in your second trimester.
-Remember that if you get confused about the number of weeks you can easily convert it to months in the converter I gave earlier.
+I hope there isn’t much complication in your pregnancy, especially that you are probably in your second trimester.
+Remember that if you get confused about the number of weeks, you can easily convert it to months in the converter I gave earlier.

 If you enjoyed the article, please let me know.
-If you have questions, you can raise it because I’m more than willing to respond.
+If you have questions, you can raise them because I’m more than willing to respond.